 - Biopsy: A biopsy may be conducted by collecting a sample tissue from the prostate of the patient and confirming the presence of cancerous cells under a microscope.

-In addition to the above mentioned tests, bone scan is sometimes conducted to check for the spread of cancerous cells to the bones.
+In addition to the above-mentioned tests, the bone scan is sometimes conducted to check for the spread of cancerous cells to the bones.

 Prostate Cancer Treatment Cost in India